 (You might also be interested in The Best MATH Sites That Students Can Use Independently And Let Teachers Check On Progress)

-I know this “The Best…” list has a very awkward title, but I couldn’t think of a better one.
+I know “The Best…” list has a very awkward title, but I couldn’t think of a better one.

 In our Family Literacy Project we provide home computers and Internet access to immigrant families.
 Eighty percent of household members spend at least one hour each day (many spend considerably more time) on our website.
 Three of these seven hours each week need to be spent on one of several websites that act as sort of “virtual classrooms” — students and their family members enter them with a password and we can check online to see how much time they have spent on them.

-I thought readers might find it useful to see which ones we’ve determined to be the best for this kind of program.
+I thought readers might find it useful to see which ones we’ve determined to be the best for kind of program.
 I don’t think there’s much need to use them in school with so many other options available, but they are excellent for homework.
 The sites we use are easy for the teacher to set-up, very easy for the English Language Learner student to sign-in, and provide a variety of engaging content suitable for all levels, including native-English speakers.

 There are sites we use, and which I think stand-out when compared to similar web applications: